libktx/ktx/README.md

 You can browse through our official releases [on Maven](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.github.libktx%22) and [on GitHub](https://github.com/libktx/ktx/releases).

-Although **KTX** technically uses beta release tags, the official releases are considered stable for production use.
+Although **KTX** technically uses beta release tags, the official releases are considered suitable for production use.
-All modules are thoroughly tested with unit tests.
+All modules are thoroughly tested with comprehensive test suites.

 #### Latest changes